 We immediately realized the potential of creating Fossil Theft Alerts and sending them out to the membership and others that signed up for our newsletter.

 1. After setting up for a show, please photograph your specimen layout for your room and outside tables.
-Use a Photo Scale in any valuable specimen photo and keep the images until after the show ends in case an item comes up missing.
+Use a Photo Scale in any valuable specimen photo and keep the images until after the show ends in case an item turns up missing.

 2. Place signs at your booth/room that the room is under video surveillance as a deterrent.
+Download a Sample or pick up signs at the AAPS Booth in Tucson.

 3. If you discover something has been taken, put together photos and a description and call the local police first (911).
 Then contact me by phone (435-744-3428) and follow up with an email (george@stonejungle.com) including details and photographs.